 Santa Barbara Island is the smallest of the islands within the National Park but still has 5 miles of hiking trails.
-As of February 2019, the landing pier at Santa Barbara Island is closed for an unknown duration, so there is no access.
-As soon as NPS set a date of completion for repairs to the pier we will update this post with information on visiting Santa Barbara Island.
+The landing pier at Santa Barbara Island is closed for an unknown duration, but visitors on private boats can access the island via a rocky ledge adjacent to the pier.

 Santa Barbara Island Ferry Information

 Travel time to Santa Barbara Island is 2.5 – 3 hours.
-At this time no transportation is available to Santa Barbara Island.
+Because the pier is damaged, there is currently no ferry transportation available to Santa Barbara Island.
 Generally, trips are offered April-October.

 Santa Barbara Island Camping

-There is one campground on Santa Barbara Island.
+There is one campground on Santa Barbara Island with picnic tables, food storage boxes, and a pit toilet.
+No water potable water is available.
 The campground has 10 campsites and is a 0.25-mile steep uphill climb from the ferry landing area.
-There is no potable water available on the island.
 Due to the ferry boat schedule, expect to camp a minimum of 3 days on the island.

 San Miguel Island